irfanhakim-as/homelab-wiki/topics/arch.md

     ff02::2 ip6-allrouters
     ```

-3. Reboot the VM to apply the changes:
+3. Reboot the system to apply the changes:

     ```sh
     sudo reboot now